jeetsukumaran/DendroPy/README.rst

 ============

-|dendrop_logo| DendroPy is a Python library for phylogenetic computing.
+|dendropy_logo| DendroPy is a Python library for phylogenetic computing.
 It provides classes and functions for the simulation, processing, and manipulation of phylogenetic trees and character matrices, and supports the reading and writing of phylogenetic data in a range of formats, such as NEXUS,